bluesky/tiled/docs/source/explanations/storage-database.md

 - DuckDB (default for single-process dev)
 - SQLite

-Of these, only DuckDB is OLAP, and notably is can only be connected to a single process at a time, so it is not compatible with production, horizontally-scaled Tiled deployments.
+Of these, only DuckDB is OLAP, and notably it can only be connected to a single process at a time, so it is not compatible with production, horizontally-scaled Tiled deployments.